Jacinto27/vscode-R_Wiki/Extension-settings.md

 - `r.plot.customStyleOverwrites`: path to a custom CSS file to be used when r.plot.defaults.colorTheme is 'vscode'.
 Replaces the default CSS overwrites!

+## Data viewer Settings

+- `r.session.data.rowLimit`: The maximum number of rows to be displayed in the data viewer.
+  `0` means no limit.

 ## R Markdown Settings

 - `r.rmarkdown.enableCodeLens`: enable RMarkdown CodeLens, which are inline